Deutsche Welle website partially blocked in Belarus | DW | 28.10.2021

 Earlier on Thursday, websites of a number of other media outlets in Belarus — including weekly, independent newspaper Novy Chas (New Time) — had also been blocked.

-Current Time TV's webpage was also down.
-The broadcaster is a Russian-language television channel with its editorial office based in Prague.
-It was created by the media corporations Radio Free Europe/Radio Liberty.
+Current Time TV's webpage was also blocked.
+The broadcaster, which was created by the media corporation Radio Free Europe/Radio Liberty, is a Russian-language television channel with its editorial office based in Prague.

+Our mission: to convey the country as a nation rooted in European culture and as a liberal, democratic state based on the rule of law, as well as to promote exchange between the world's cultures and peoples.

+Deutsche Welle and Cologne University’s Institute for Media and Communications Law continued their series of events.